 Apps To Calculate Exposure Time For Night Sky Photography:

-- 500 Rule Calculator for iOS – useful tool for photographers who need to calculate proper exposure time for star photography and avoid star trails
+- 500 Rule Calculator for iOS – useful tool for night sky photographers who need to calculate proper exposure time for star photos and avoid star trails

 - 600 Rule Calculator for iOS – another tool for photographers to calculate proper exposure time for star photography